 Premature ventricular contraction

-So, if we simplify this heart a little bit, normally, the sinoatrial, or SA, node sends an electrical signal called a depolarization that propagates out through the walls of the heart and causes both upper chambers to contract.
-Then, that signal moves to the atrioventricular, or AV, node, where it’s delayed for a split second.
-Then, the signal travels down into the ventricles, or lower chambers, where it moves down the bundle of His into the left and right bundle branches and into each ventricle’s Purkinje fibers, causing them to contract as well.
-So, in a healthy heart, it makes sure that the upper chambers contract before the lower chambers contract.
-On an electrocardiogram, or ECG, which measures the electrical activity of the heart via electrodes that are placed on the skin, the atrial depolarization and its contraction are seen as a P-wave, the ventricular contraction is seen as a QRS complex, and the ventricular repolarization and its relaxation are seen as a T-wave.
+So, if we simplify this heart a little bit, normally, the sinoatrial node or SA node sends an electrical signal that propagates out through the walls of the heart and contracts both upper chambers.
+Then that signal moves to the atrioventricular node or AV node, where the signal is delayed for a split second, and then it goes down into the ventricles or lower chambers where it moves down the bundle of His and into the left and right bundle branches and into each ventricle’s Purkinje fibers, causing them to contract as well.
+So, in a healthy heart the upper chambers contract first, then shortly after, the lower chambers contract.
+On an electrocardiogram or ECG, which measures the electrical activity of the heart via electrodes that are placed on the skin, the atrial depolarization, and therefore its contraction, is seen as a p-wave; the ventricular contraction is seen as a QRS complex; and the ventricular repolarization, and therefore its relaxation, is seen as a T-wave.

-This empty space is called the PR segment, and it corresponds to the pause in the AV node.
-This one is called the ST segment, and it corresponds to the interval between ventricular depolarization and repolarization.
-Finally, this one is called the TP segment, which represents the heart’s quiet time, which happens when the cells are finished repolarizing and are ready for another signal.
+This empty space here is called the PR segment, and it corresponds to the pause in the AV node, and this one is called the ST segment, and it corresponds to the interval between ventricular depolarization and repolarization, and this one is called the TP segment, which represents the heart’s quiet time when the cells are finished repolarizing and are ready for another signal.

 Now, if we just look at the QRS complex, which normally lasts less than 100 milliseconds or 2-and-a-half little boxes, it’s usually made up of three smaller waves, also called deflections.
-If the first wave after the P-wave is downwards, or negative, it’s called a Q wave, and a way to remember that is by thinking that the letter Q has a downward tail.
-If the next deflection is upward, or positive, then it’s called the R-wave.
-However, if the first wave after the P-wave is upwards, or positive, instead, you basically skip the Q and just called it an R-wave.
-Finally, any downward deflection after the R-wave is called the S-wave.
+If the first wave after the p-wave is downwards, or negative, it’s called a Q wave - which you can remember by the letter Q having a downward tail.
+If the next deflection is upward, or positive, then it’s called the R wave.
+If, though, the first wave after the p-wave is upwards, instead, or positive, you basically skip the Q and just call it an R wave.
+Finally, any downward deflection after the R wave is called the S wave.

-Now, the interesting thing is that in addition to the pacemaker cells in the SA node, cells in the AV node, Bundle of His, and the Purkinje fibers, all have the ability to generate an electrical potential.
-Those last three are called latent pacemakers, and they have slower depolarization rates—which is the rate at which they fire off electrical signals—and these depolarization rates get slower as you move further down the heart.
+Now, the interesting thing is that in addition to the pacemaker cells in the SA node, cells in the AV node, the Bundle of His, and the Purkinje fibers, all have the ability to generate an electrical potential.
+Those last three are called latent pacemakers, and they have slower depolarization rates—which is the rate at which they fire off electrical signals—and they get slower as you move further down.
 Let’s use this bar to visualize the SA node’s depolarization rate, which is the fastest, and then each one below is slightly slower.
 Notice that each time the SA node fires, it resets all the slower ones, and this is exactly how it works.
-If, for example, the SA node stopped firing action potentials altogether, then the AV node would take over at its slightly slower pace.
+If, for example, the SA node stopped altogether, then the AV node would take over at its slightly slower pace.
 Now, though, let’s say you have a ventricular ectopic focus somewhere in the ventricles, which is a cell or area of tissue that sends off an early depolarization wave, before even the SA node gets to fire.
 This is what leads to a premature ventricular contraction, or PVC.